Indonesia to investigate Google over possible unpaid taxes

-Indonesia is facing a sizeable revenue shortfall this year as the resource-rich country can no longer rely on commodity-related income.
+Indonesia is facing a sizable revenue shortfall this year as the resource-rich country can no longer rely on commodity-related income.

 “We have always strictly complied with all Indonesia government regulations and policy, including all import-related tax and customs requirements, related to each of our Ford vehicles officially marketed and sold in the country,” a Ford spokesman said.

-Ford announced in January it is closing all operations in Southeast Asia’s biggest economy, where it held less than a 1% market share.
+Ford announced in January it is closing all operations in Southeast Asia’s biggest economy, where it held less than a 1 percent market share.